JMBoy01/HelldiversStrategemCaller/README.md

 # HelldiversStrategemCaller
 ## General info
 This is a personal project of a gamer and student who just likes to play helldivers.
 If you would like to download it and use it for yourself, feel free to do so.
 I will try to keep this file up-to-date so you can follow updates and stuff here.
+## How to use
+First start with cloning this repo to your local machine.
+The java server should be done and you can just start it by using the jar or exe.
+For the app you will have to install it with android studio for now, [explenation](https://github.com/JMBoy01/HelldiversStrategemCaller/edit/main/README.md#android-app-kotlin) down below.
 ## Server (java)
 The java server is packaged in an exe and you can use that to run it.
 I build the jar with the gradle build tool and things like JavaFX should be included in the compiled jar, if not so let me know!
 I also tried to include the JRE (Java Runtime Environment) in the exe but I wasn't able to test that yet.
 To package the jar in an exe I used [Launch4j](https://launch4j.sourceforge.net/) and I included the config file the server folder.
 ## Android app (kotlin)